 - MVA Health Center – East Fairmont High School Wellness Center

-- MVA Health Center – North Marion Campus Wellness Center
+- MVA Health Center – North Marion High School Wellness Center

 MVA is committed to providing quality health care, at a reasonable cost, to all residents of its service area.